What is Auror?

 Down arrow

 The structured online form is designed to help retailers enter information that is relevant, accurate, and helpful to potential investigations.
-Free-text fields are limited and do not allow the capturing of sensitive information such as ethnicity, religious or political affiliation, or sexual orientation.
+Free-text fields are restricted to prohibit the capturing of sensitive information such as ethnicity, religious or political affiliation, or sexual orientation.

 Retailers may choose to label events as sensitive to apply access restrictions.
 For example, if the event relates to a minor.